hackerb9/vt340test/charset/math.md

    <kbd>Esc</kbd><kbd>+</kbd><kbd>></kbd>

-1. Every time you want to print a mathematical character, first send SS3 to temporarily shift to G3 and then...
+1. Every time you want to print a mathematical character, first send SS3 to temporarily shift to G3...

    <kbd>Esc</kbd><kbd>O</kbd>

-1. Send an ASCII character from one of the tables below to choose a symbol.
+1. And then send an ASCII character from one of the tables below to choose a symbol.

 	<kbd>@</kbd>	→ ∴ (Therefore)